tascord/fluid/README.md

 ```

 ### Uniqueness and Clash Probability
 Fluid uses u128 as its internal random seed, providing a vast space of possible inputs.
-The number of unique combinations generated is the product of the sizes of your filtered word lists.

 With the dictionary sizes:
 - `ADJ`: 1,075
 - `ADV`: 1,524